-How to Structure Your Blog and Why It’s Important
+How to Structure Your Law Firm’s Blog Posts and Why It’s Important

-Now that you’ve read about the importance of blogging on your business’s website, it’s time to discuss the importance of your blog’s format.
-Your blog’s structure is not only extremely beneficial to your readers, but to the search engine crawlers that index your site as well.
+Now that you’ve read about the importance of blogging, it’s time to discuss the importance of your blog post’s format.
+Your blog’s structure is not only extremely beneficial to your readers and potential clients but to the search engine crawlers that index your site as well.

-For your blog post to be optimally structured, there are many individual elements each piece of content needs.
+For your law firm’s blog post to be optimally structured, there are many individual elements each piece of content needs.

 1. Great Design

-First off, the overall template of your blog should be designed with both user experience and SEO in mind – it’s important to have a clean, attractive layout that’s easy for your readers to follow.
+First off, the overall template of your blog should be designed with both user experience and SEO in mind.
+The design of your blog is the first impression a reader and potential client might have of your firm, so it is essential to present a professional, attractive layout that’s easy for your readers to follow.

 2. Title Tag

-One of the most basic, but nonetheless important, elements each and every blog post needs, whether it’s a business blog or even a personal blog, is an H1 title tag.
+One of the most basic, but nonetheless important, elements each and every blog post needs, is an H1 title tag.
 Within your title, you should try to include your focus keyword so that readers can easily see what this post will be about.

-Just like all writing, your blog posts need to include an introduction.
+Just like in all writing, your blog posts should include an introduction.
 You don’t want to just throw your readers into the most technical or intricate elements straight away.
 Rather, you can ease them into your post with an introductory paragraph.

-Your introduction is your chance to grab the reader’s intention.
-Great blog posts are often centered around a story.
-Your introduction is a great spot to captivate the readers with a story; just make sure that it clearly ties into the focus of your post!
+Your introduction is your chance to grab the reader’s attention.
+Your introduction is a great spot to educate readers with background information and your firm’s expertise; just make sure that it clearly ties into the focus of your post!

 4. H2 and H3 Headers